Who we are

 As a book editor, I've wrestled dozens to publication.
 With New Bay Books, I continue a lifelong labor of love.
 Stories preserve our past, invent our future and give us new ways of seeing.
 After decades of telling other people's stories, I've now turned to memoir for my own writing.

-I’m a survivor of decades of DC's toxic politics, interspersed with occasional forays to write about real toxics dumped on people from Alaskan native lands to South Africa’s KwaZulu province.
+I’m a survivor of decades of DC's toxic politics, with occasional forays to write about real toxics dumped on people from Alaskan native lands to South Africa’s KwaZulu province.
 I’m from Illinois, where roughly half of governors spend time in penitentiaries, a suitable training ground for becoming a St. Louis Post-Dispatch Washington correspondent and later bureau chief.
 Then came a stint as a Hearst Newspapers DC-based national investigative reporter, focusing toward the end on Texas, which I concluded is a foreign country.

 Ray (Rhinoptera bonasus)